 1. What is a permit-to-work

-A permit-to-work (PTW) is a formal written authorisation for high-hazard activities that defines the scope, location, time and conditions of the work, the required safety measures, the composition of the crew and the persons responsible for safe execution.
+A permit-to-work (PTW): a formal written authorisation for high-hazard activities.
+The document specifies the scope, location, time and conditions of the work, the required safety measures, the composition of the crew, and the persons responsible for safe execution.

-Key document: The indicative list of high-hazard work is established in Annex 2 to Order No. 776n of the Ministry of Labour (29.10.2021) on the Model Regulation for Occupational Safety Management.
+The indicative list of high-hazard work is established in Annex 2 to Order No. 776n of the Ministry of Labour (29.10.2021) on the Model Regulation for Occupational Safety Management (OSMS).
+This list is not exhaustive.
+Each organisation is required to approve its own list considering its specifics (Section 55 of the same Order).
+However, deviating from the baseline 24 categories without justification is not allowed.

 2. When is a permit-to-work required